jurjsorinliviu/Psi-Vortex/README.md

 #### Experiment 19–20: Initialization Effect and Noise Robustness (sequence-mode)

 Across 20 seeds and SNR 20–60 dB under sequence-mode training, physics-aware initialization shows **no meaningful convergence speedup** over random initialization (**1.05× ± 0.16**, not significant) and no measurable change in recovery accuracy.
-Its contribution is a modest **precision** benefit and a stable, symmetry-aware starting point. **Latent-coupling recovery is enabled by the recurrent architecture's temporal integration, not by initialization** — held-out recovery is ≈8–11% (R²≈0.97) regardless of initialization.
+At most it yields a mild, seed-inconsistent reduction in final training loss; its contribution is a stable, symmetry-aware starting point. **Latent-coupling recovery is enabled by the recurrent architecture's temporal integration, not by initialization** — held-out recovery is ≈8–11% (R²≈0.97) regardless of initialization.

 #### Experiment 21: BIC Runtime Analysis